Find out how much you know about Milton Erickson in this fun 10-question quiz.

 A message like that can’t be argued with.
 And, you wouldn’t want that pain to go away, because you probably would walk on it, which would indeed interfere with the healing.

-The message may be something like, “Get medical help.”
+The message may be, “seek medical help.”
 OK, that’s the way to take care of this pain.
-If you get that message, skip the rest of this chapter for now and get that help, you can come back to this later.
+If you get that message, skip the rest of this chapter for now and get that medical help, you can come back to this later.

 Be ready for really interesting messages.
 And, you may have to be inventive to come up with an acceptable deal.